Students and faculty high diving and stretching with a group of elderly patients

 Get in Touch

 Recreational Therapy students learn how to use recreation and other active treatment interventions to help people recover or strengthen physical and cognitive abilities; reduce depression, stress and anxiety; build confidence; or interact socially.
 Recreational therapists often work as part of a clinical treatment team in hospital settings, though others may work in areas such as day treatment, adventure-based therapy, or therapeutic recreation sections of parks and recreation departments.
 Treatment interventions may include areas such as physical activity, stress management and relaxation therapies, community integration, assertiveness, or pain management.
-WCU was the first accredited university in the country to offer a bachelor of science degree specifically in recreational therapy, and was the first to obtain CAAHEP accreditation through the Committee for the Accreditation of Recreational Therapy Education.
-Learn more about the College of Health and Human Sciences and explore all available programs.
+WCU was the first accredited university in the country to offer a bachelor of science degree specifically in recreational therapy, and was the first to obtain CAAHEP accreditation through the (CARTE).

 Degree Options